101 – University of Waterloo

 - The Waterloo Indigenous Student Centre offers services for Indigenous students, including guidance, connections to financial resources and advocacy for unique needs.

-For programs in the faculties of Applied Health Sciences, Arts, Environment, Mathematics and Science, we will consider transfer credits for:
+For programs other than those in the Faculty of Engineering, we will consider transfer credits for:

 - Advanced Placement (AP)